carhubcentralts-hue/prosaasil/replit.md

 ## Overview
 This project is an AI-powered call center system designed for Hebrew-speaking customers and businesses in Israel.
 It integrates with Twilio for call handling and OpenAI's GPT-4o for intelligent customer service automation.
 The system aims to provide a comprehensive CRM solution, automate payment integrations, and offer advanced analytics for businesses.
 Its vision is to deliver an enterprise-grade, commercially deployable solution for the Israeli market, enhancing customer interaction and business automation.

-**Current Status: SYSTEMATIC UPGRADE COMPLETE ✅** System upgraded following 6-step Hebrew systematic approach - August 1, 2025:
+**Current Status: COMPLETE RESTART - BUILDING FROM LOGIN ONLY ✅** System reset as requested by user - August 3, 2025:
-• Step 1-4 COMPLETE: Business permissions, Twilio AI calls, WhatsApp (Baileys+Twilio), Advanced CRM
+• All dashboard templates removed (AdminDashboard.jsx, BusinessDashboard.jsx, etc.)
-• All 3 Components VERIFIED: Calls (Hebrew STT+GPT+TTS), WhatsApp (dual-platform), CRM (full Hebrew UI)
+• Only LoginPage.jsx remains functional
-• Route Integration: routes_twilio.py, routes_whatsapp.py, routes_crm.py successfully integrated
+• App.jsx shows "בבנייה" (under construction) message after login
-• Business Configuration: calls_enabled=true, whatsapp_enabled=true, crm_enabled=true
+• Ready to build step by step from login forward
-• Infrastructure: PostgreSQL operational, Hebrew RTL templates, multi-business support active
+• Infrastructure: PostgreSQL operational, Flask backend running, authentication working

 ## User Preferences
 Preferred communication style: Simple, everyday language.